-My sons love dinosaurs and think it is a real shame, like many other kids surely do, that they are now extinct.
+My sons love dinosaurs and think it's a real shame—as many other kids surely do—that they are extinct.
 I find the comments from experts regarding the extinction of species quite unnerving: The WWF claims that “We are witnessing the largest number of species going extinct since the demise of the dinosaurs, and it is man’s doing”.
 How do I tell that to my children?

 The reasons are myriad, but here are ten that really astonished me.

 Biodiversity is kind of like a service provider.
-The services it provides are free yet invaluable.
-Clean water, raw materials, air to breathe – we have biodiversity to thank for all of it.
+The services it provides are free, but invaluable.
+Clean water, raw materials, air to breathe—we have biodiversity to thank for all of it.
 Can you put a price on that?
-In 1997, researchers in the US calculated biodiversity to be worth at least 33 trillion dollars (so 1.8 times greater than the gross world product at that time).
+In 1997, researchers in the US calculated biodiversity to be worth at least $33 trillion (1.8 times greater than the gross world product at that time).
 Priceless.

-Nobody really knows the exact number of species in the world.
-Although experts estimate the figure to be about 15 million, it may also be as many as 100 million.
+No one really knows the exact number of species in the world.
+Although experts estimate the figure to be about 15 million, it might also be as many as 100 million.
 However, we can be relatively certain of one thing.
-Around two thirds of species are insects – the most diverse group of animals.
+Around two thirds of species are insects—the most diverse group of animals.
 Some insect species are needed to pollinate plants.
 This is because many of our crops rely on animal pollination, from apple trees to coffee and zucchini plants.
-As such, over 30 percent of global agricultural yields are dependent on pollination by animals.
+As such, more than 30 percent of global agricultural yields are dependent on pollination by animals.
 Can anyone imagine a world without strawberries, peppers, chocolate or coffee?
 Perhaps.
 But nobody wants it.

 Each species is specialized.
 Only if the balance between species is right can stability prevail in nature.
 Take ants for example.
 They are massively important for soil preparation, even more effective than earthworms in some places.
 Several ant species are already under threat.
 “An ecosystem without ants would more or less collapse” according to Professor Jürgen Heinze, a biologist at the University of Regensburg.
 So the extinction of one species would inevitably lead to the death of several others.
 And when you know that, the 71,900 species of flora and fauna that we have in Germany suddenly don’t seem so many.
 And every single one of them is worth protecting.